major/major.io/content/posts/2021/2021-01-04-lessons-learned-from-selling-puts.md

 categories:
 - Blog Posts
 date: '2021-01-04'
-description: Learn from my successes and mistakes while selling puts in the stock market in 2020.
+summary: Learn from my successes and mistakes while selling puts in the stock market in 2020.
 images:
 - images/2021-01-04-dark-road-mountains.jpg